 How to help dogs with fireworks

-Pets and bonfire night don’t mix.
-The days leading up to it can be hugely stressful for all pets.
+Pets and fireworks don’t mix.
+The days leading up to both bonfire night and New Year’s Eve can be hugely stressful for all pets.
 Dogs, in particular, are often badly affected by fireworks.
 Some get so scared they run off, and every year our emergency vets see hundreds of pets who have been involved in road traffic accidents after being spooked by loud bangs.
 Thousands more need medication for stress and dog anxiety attacks.

 If your dog is distressed because of fireworks it’s possible they’ll pace up and down and pant heavily.
 They may also bark more than normal, tremble, hide or drool.
 Other signs of distress include destructiveness and soiling unexpectedly.

 Dog owners can help their pets by ensuring they’re as relaxed and as comfortable as possible while fireworks are going off.
-In this article, we list the dos and don’ts for dog owners on bonfire night.
+In this article, we list the dos and don’ts for dog owners on nights when fireworks are going off.